hphelion/documentation/moonshot/manage.imagebuilder.md

     <pre>ssh -i demokey.pem &lt;IP_of_demo_vm1></pre>

 You can now access and manage your VM image from the HP Cloud OS for Moonshot Administration Dashboard.
-For detailed instructions, see the Manage Images topic of the [Administration Dashboard help (PDF)](http://docs.hpcloud.com/cloudos/moonshot/pdf/HP-Cloud-OS-for-Moonshot-Administration-Dashboard-Help.pdf).
+For detailed instructions, see the <b>Manage Images</b> topic of the [Administration Dashboard help (PDF)](http://docs.hpcloud.com/cloudos/moonshot/pdf/HP-Cloud-OS-for-Moonshot-Administration-Dashboard-Help.pdf).

 ## Creating an image for a specific workload ## {#image-specific-workload}
 You might want to create an image for a specific workload, such as an Internet server.
 To do this, you must have an element with appropriate hooks written for that specific workload.
 The rest of this section shows you how to create Ubuntu and RHEL images for specific workloads, and their associated elements.